menu

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.36 minutes getting to work every day.

-Newland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Newland does not have a public transit system used by locals to get to and from work.

 The per capita income in Newland in 2022 was $24,987, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $99,948 for a family of four.
 However, Newland contains both very wealthy and poor people as well.